Minecrell/ServerListPlus/docs/SpigotMC.md

 Configuration
 ---------------------
 All configuration of the plugin is done inside the `ServerListPlus.yml` file.
 There will be also a `Profiles.json` file in your plugin folder, but that's only used by the plugin, you do not need to edit something there.
-Most parts of the configuration are explained inside the configuration, but if you need some more help with it you can take a look at our [GitHub Wiki](https://github.com/Minecrell/ServerListPlus/wiki), it is explained more detailed there.
+Most parts of the configuration are explained inside the configuration, but if you need some more help you can take a look at our [GitHub Wiki](https://github.com/Minecrell/ServerListPlus/wiki) where it is explained more detailed.

 Commands & Permissions
 ---------------------